fedora-python/python-rpm-porting/naming-scheme.rst

 What needs to be changed?
 -------------------------

-Check the names of binary packages you are building from your SRPM, and if you use one of the following naming schemes, you'll find instructions on how to fix it in the `section below <required_changes_>`_.
+Check the names of binary RPM packages you are building from your SRPM, and if you use one of the following naming schemes, you'll find instructions on how to fix it in the `section below <required_changes_>`_.

 Common naming scheme violations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^